yedpodtrzitko/godot-docs/classes/class_textureprogressbar.rst

 - void **set_stretch_margin** **(** :ref:`Side<enum_@GlobalScope_Side>` margin, :ref:`int<class_int>` value **)**
 - :ref:`int<class_int>` **get_stretch_margin** **(** :ref:`Side<enum_@GlobalScope_Side>` margin **)** |const|

 The height of the 9-patch's bottom row.
 A margin of 16 means the 9-slice's bottom corners and side will have a height of 16 pixels.
 You can set all 4 margin values individually to create panels with non-uniform borders.
+Only effective if :ref:`nine_patch_stretch<class_TextureProgressBar_property_nine_patch_stretch>` is ``true``.

 .. rst-class:: classref-item-separator